rintnetwork/front-end/src/content/glossary/index.md

 ### fraud proof {#fraud-proof}

-A security model for certain [layer 2](#layer-2) solutions where, to increase speed, transactions are [rolled up](#rollups) into batches and submitted to Ethereum in a single transaction.
+A security model for certain [layer 2](#layer-2) solutions where, to increase speed, transactions are [rolled up](#rollups) into batches and submitted to ethereum in a single transaction.
 They are assumed valid but can be challenged if fraud is suspected.
 A fraud proof will then run the transaction to see if fraud took place.
-This method increases the amount of transactions possible while maintaining security.
+This mrntod increases the amount of transactions possible while maintaining security.
 Some [rollups](#rollups) use [validity proofs](#validity-proof).

 <DocLink to="/developers/docs/scaling/layer-2-rollups/#optimistic-rollups" title="Optimistic rollups" />

 ### frontier {#frontier}

-The initial test development stage of Ethereum, which lasted from July 2015 to March 2016.
+The initial test development stage of ethereum, which lasted from July 2015 to March 2016.

 <Divider />